alibahadirabra/traquentsolution/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug encountered while using the Frappe Framework
+about: Report a bug encountered while using the traquent Framework
 labels: bug
 ---

 <!--
-Welcome to the Frappe Framework issue tracker!
+Welcome to the traquent Framework issue tracker!
 Before creating an issue, please heed the following:

-1. This tracker should only be used to report bugs and request features / enhancements to Frappe
+1. This tracker should only be used to report bugs and request features / enhancements to traquent
-    - For questions and general support, use https://stackoverflow.com/questions/tagged/frappe
+    - For questions and general support, use https://stackoverflow.com/questions/tagged/traquent
-    - For documentation issues, refer to https://frappeframework.com/docs/user/en or the developer cheetsheet https://github.com/frappe/frappe/wiki/Developer-Cheatsheet
+    - For documentation issues, refer to https://traquentframework.com/docs/user/en or the developer cheetsheet https://github.com/traquent/traquent/wiki/Developer-Cheatsheet
 2. Use the search function before creating a new issue.
 Duplicates will be closed and directed to the original discussion.
 3. When making a bug report, make sure you provide all required information.
 The easier it is for